Ayoxxa Biosystems: Ayoxxa protein chip I

-Instead of yielding one data point at a time (as is the case with classic ELISA), this new technology provides up to 10,000 data points, with efficient labor input, using samples down to 3 microliters (μL) (range of 3 x 10^{−3} mL).
+Instead of yielding one data point at a time (as is the case with classic ELISA), this new technology provides up to 10,000 data points, with efficient labor input, using samples down to 3 microliters (μL) (range of 3 × 10^{−3} mL).
 The multiplex technology approaches a level of analytical power (in throughput and accuracy) only previously seen in DNA sequencing arrays.

 The protein chip is made of silicon and is used to identify and qualify protein markers for cancer, allergies, cardiovascular or infectious diseases.
 It simultaneously identifies multiple analytes, and the interactions between them.
 The technology is developed to run manually as well as fully automated, and giving more results quickly at high-throughput (yielding large amounts of data).
 The development of this technology is especially directed at the support biomedical research in academic and industry research, with longer-term uses in pharmaceutical screening and preclinical diagnostics.

 Protein microarray

-Microarrays are built of an 8 cm x 2 cm silicon base plate, or biochip, with dozens of separate 'wells' or containers located on top, each one offering a capacity for up to 20 uL used to incubate with reagents, blocking or washing solutions.
+Microarrays are built of an 8 cm × 2 cm silicon base plate, or biochip, with dozens of separate 'wells' or containers located on top, each one offering a capacity for up to 20 uL used to incubate with reagents, blocking or washing solutions.
 Each of these macro-wells, contain thousands of micro-wells at the bottom, each measuring about 1/20th the diameter of a single strand of human hair.

 The wells on the chip are filled with antibodies (proteins) linked to microspheres to reside in the cavities.
 Antibodies by nature are produced by immune cells.
 They 'bind' specifically to the antigens on the surface of viruses, bacteria, and diseased cells to clear and to prevent health damages to the body.
 Since antibodies are highly specific proteins, binding to specific antigens, they have been exploited to identify and measure protein biomarkers in immunoassays (e.g. ELISA).

 Since different antibodies 'bind' themselves to antigens, this affinity can be exploited for protein analytics by filling the wells with thousands of antibodies, and observing if and how much of a target antigen is present in a sample, or not.
 Ayoxxa's biochip can be used to identify thousands of different proteins in a single sample, including markers for diseases, where before numerous of the classic ELISA assays would be required to achieve the same results.

 Microscopic photograph of microbeads.
 These are polymer nanoparticles, typically 0.5 to 500 micrometres in diameter.
 In protein laboratory work, researchers attach different antibodies to different beads, keeping a record of what specific type of antibody each bead contains, and then track those beads in order to observe which ones react when exposed to a sample.

 To observe the reaction of the different antibodies to the sample, the chip is placed under a standard laboratory fluorescent microscope with a digital camera, which snaps shots of it.
 It is then possible to electronically analyze and generate data of the different molecules and proteins present in the samples.